-An urban EDC kit isn’t at the forefront of our thoughts.
+An urban every day carry kit isn't at the forefront of our thoughts.
 Just because you live in an urban environment doesn’t mean you should be any less prepared than if you live in the country.

 RELATED: How To Build An Urban Survival Kit

-How to Pack Your Urban EDC Kit the Right Way
+How to Pack Your Urban Every Day Carry Kit the Right Way

 Urban Survival Kit